We Care Hawkins County

 Our Phone, (657)631-9534 is up 24-7-365.
 If you call after hours, leave a detailed message.
 If it’s an emergency, call 911 immediately, then call.
 If you feel inclined to harm yourself, call 988 immediately, then call.
 We Care is here for you.

-Our partners, NE TN Change Works, make available supplies conducive to harm reduction in active use.
-The mobile clinic is available at the times and dates listed on the flier.
-Their phone number is on the flier.
+Our partners, NE TN Change Works, make available supplies and testing for those still in active use.
+Their phone number is 423-439-7532.
 According to TN law, if you are registered with them, you are exempt from laws concerning carrying new or used syringes.
+The black NETN Change Works van is in the 66 Plaza, in front of the DCS office, the second Wednesday of each month.
+Stop by and see them from 5:00 pm until 7:00 pm!

 Follow us on Facebook!
 We Care Hawkins County